 Sustainability is at the heart of Barry Callebaut.
 The launch of Forever Chocolate in 2016, Barry Callebaut's plan to make sustainable chocolate the norm by 2025, was the next step in our journey to drive a sustainable cocoa and chocolate supply chain.
-Barry Callebaut's fourth audited report, covering fiscal year 2020/21, shows that, despite the persistence of COVID-19 which continued to disrupt the livelihoods of many people across the globe, including cocoa growing communities, the projects they put in place in the previous years continue to create scalable impact.
-In the past fiscal year Barry Callebaut continued to explore innovative ways of facilitating progress towards their Forever Chocolate goals and intensified their efforts to create an enabling policy environment by reaching out to public stakeholders for support.
+Barry Callebaut's fifth audited report, covering fiscal year 2021/22, shows that they continue to scale up activities by partnering with customers as well as societal and industry stakeholders to create tangible impact on the ground, while at the same time publicly advocating for policies to make sustainable chocolate the norm.

 Barry Callebaut is confidently progressing towards systemic change in the chocolate value chain.
-There remains a lot to be done, but through assessing, learning and investing, the Company is confidently increasing the adoption of innovative approaches to drive impact, and make sustainable chocolate the norm by 2025.
+There remains a lot to be done, but through assessing, learning and investing, the Company is confidently increasing the adoption of innovative approaches to drive impact, and make sustainable chocolate the norm.

-This report presents a summary of the Forever Chocolate and GRI relevant activities and key performance indicators (KPIs) implemented during the year 2020/21 (based on Barry Callebaut's materiality assessment).
+This report presents a summary of the Forever Chocolate relevant activities and key performance indicators (KPIs) implemented during the year 2021/22.
 It is based on the work performed by Barry Callebaut and its subsidiaries as well as partners Barry Callebaut collaborates with on implementing its activities.
 The reported KPIs are independently assured by PricewaterhouseCoopers LLP (PwC) at Barry Callebaut's offices, cocoa communities in the countries where Forever Chocolate activities are implemented as well as in Barry Callebaut sites.

-This report, covering the financial year ended 31 August 2021, presents the results of a limited assurance level verification following the ISAE 3000 (Revised) and ISAE 3410 assurance standards, providing Barry Callebaut's stakeholders with an enhanced level of confidence in relation to progress towards the Forever Chocolate targets.
-The exact scope, nature and conclusion of assurance are highlighted in the Independent Assurance Report of PricewaterhouseCoopers LLP on pages 3-4.
+This report, covering the financial year ended 31 August 2022, presents the results of an independent limited assurance level verification following the ISAE 3000 (Revised) and ISAE 3410 assurance standards, providing Barry Callebaut's stakeholders with an enhanced level of confidence in relation to progress towards the Forever Chocolate targets.
+The exact scope, nature and conclusion of assurance are highlighted in the Independent Assurance Report of PricewaterhouseCoopers LLP on pages 2-4.